Skip to the main content.

 Effective Tips for Determining Your Restaurant Staff Cost Percentage

 Restaurant labor costs are higher than historical averages, with full-service operators reporting labor (including wages and benefits) at a median 36.5% of sales in 2024.
-Labor expenses constitute about 31.6% of a restaurant's total operating costs.
+Restaurant labor costs include salaries, hourly wages, overtime pay, benefits, payroll taxes, and paid time off.

-What is Restaurant Staff Cost Percentage?
+What Is Restaurant Staff Cost Percentage?

 Labor is the largest controllable expense in most restaurants.
 Your restaurant staff cost percentage shows how much of your total revenue is being consumed by labor, and whether your operation is structurally profitable or quietly losing margin.
+Labor related costs include all employee-related expenses, such as wages, benefits, payroll taxes, and overtime, not just base pay.

 Defining Labor Cost Percentage